grafana/timestream-datasource/src/README.md

 *$__table* | Will specify the selected database.
 This may use the default from the datasource config, or the explicit value from the query editor.
 *$__measure* | Will specify the selected measure.
 This may use the default from the datasource config, or the explicit value from the query editor.
-*$__timeFilter* | Will be replaced by an expression that limits the time to the dashboard range *$__interval_ms* | Will be replaced by a number that represents the amount of time a single pixel in the graph should cover
+*$__timeFilter* | Will be replaced by an expression that limits the time to the dashboard range *$__timeFrom* | Will be replaced by the number in milliseconds at the start of the dashboard range.
+*$__timeTo* | Will be replaced by the number in milliseconds at the end of the dashboard range.
+*$__interval_ms* | Will be replaced by a time that represents the amount of time a single pixel in the graph should cover.
+*$__interval_raw_ms* | Will be replaced by the number that represents the amount of time in milliseconds a single pixel in the graph should cover.
+This can be used in calculations and will not be treated as a time.

 ## Using Variables in Queries